khakhalin/Teaching/Intro_Neuroscience/final_paper_rubric_2020.md

-# Intro Neurobiology: the Rubric for the Final Paper
+# Intro Neurobiology: Final Paper Rubric

+*Version: Nov 2020*

 Neil Geiman once wrote (I'm paraphrasing): when people tell you that something in your writing doesn't work, they are usually right.
 When they tell you how to fix it, they are usually wrong.